Beyond Linearity and Time-Homogeneity: Relational Hyper Event Models with Time-Varying Non-Linear Effects: Discussion

 \section{Discussion}

+Whereas this paper focused on relational hyperevent models, also in the usual REM context, when dealing with dyadic relational events, one could consider incorporating jointly time-varying non-linear effects.
+Modeling and inference guidelines would remain largely the same.

-In this paper, we have demonstrated how tensor product smooths can be used to model time-varying non-linear effects dynamics within the framework of relational hyperevent models.
+From a technical perspective, we have shown how tensor product smooths can be used to model time-varying non-linear effects dynamics within the framework of relational hyperevent models.
 We applied this approach to study the dynamics of citation and impact.
 Particularly in the context of the time-sensitive relational event process, this is a valuable addition in the network modeling toolbox.

-Strictly related to that, joint time-varying non-linear effects represent a powerful tool to discover patterns that not only may be non-linear but also non-monotonic.
+Jointly time-varying and non-linear effects are a flexible tool for discovering patterns that not only may be non-linear but also non-monotonic.
 Indeed, when assuming linearity of the effect, we implicitly assume that either the effect is always increasing or always decreasing.
-This may not always be the case.
 As shown in the empirical application presented in this paper, there are situations where the effect of a covariate reaches a maximum or minimum and then reverses its trend.
 For example, certain factors may encourage the occurrence of events up to a certain threshold, but beyond that point, they may become counterproductive.
-A concrete case is author self-citation: citing a certain share of one’s own work seems natural and in fact may be nearly unavoidable, as the own prior work may be among the most related to a new publication.
-However, excessive self-citation could be perceived negatively by the research community and would not well connect the new work to that of others.
-These aspects would not be possible to capture in a purely linear setting.
+A concrete case of non-monotonicity is author self-citation {between 2008 and 2016}: citing a certain share of one’s own work seems natural and in fact may be nearly unavoidable, as one's own prior work may be among the most related to a new publication.
+However, excessive self-citation is perceived negatively by the research community and does not integrate the new work to that of others.